-Here’s where you can slow things down, get away from all the bustling activity in the streets and take a deep breath.
-Enjoy the colorful spring and the warm sun, just like the turtles in the above picture!
+Here’s where you can slow things down, get away from all the bustling activity of the streets of Vienna and take a deep breath.
+Enjoy the colorful spring in the green surroundings!

-Setagaya Park, a quiet little Japanese garden is a bit out of the way.
-The town twinning between Vienna’s 19th district and Tokyo’s suburb Setagaya exists now for many years.
+Setagaya Park, a quiet little Japanese garden, is a bit out of the way.
+Can you spot the turtles in the above photo?
+The town twinning between Vienna’s 19th district and Tokyo’s suburb Setagaya has existed now for many years.
 Come here to find inner peace.